Greg Collins (American football)

-Gregory Vincent Collins (born December 8, 1952) is an American character actor and a former professional American football linebacker who played in three National Football League seasons from 1975–1977.
+Gregory Vincent Collins (born December 8, 1952) is an American character actor and former professional football player.
+He played in the National Football League (NFL) as a linebacker for three seasons from 1975 to 1977.

 Early life

 Collins was born in Troy, Michigan.
-He played college football at the University of Notre Dame, and played on the 1973 Notre Dame National Championship team under Ara Parseghian.
+He played college football for the Notre Dame Fighting Irish, and played on their 1973 national championship team under Ara Parseghian.

 Career

 During his career in the NFL, Collins played for the San Francisco 49ers, the Seattle Seahawks and the Buffalo Bills.

 As an actor he has appeared in films, including 976-EVIL, The Rock and New Alcatraz, and television shows, including 24, and True Blood.
 He also had four appearances in Full House as Second Prisoner, Tough Guy, and Sy.
 He also had an appearance on The Jeff Foxworthy Show as a dry ice delivery man.